RussRobin/VDD/README.md

-# VDD: Varied Drone Dataset
+# VDD: Varied Drone Dataset for Semantic Segmentation
 This is the official repo for VDD: Varied Drone Dataset for Semantic Segmentation.
 Please feel free to contact us: russ000robin@gmail.com.